Kim C. Martin

-Kim Martin is an associate attorney at Nadler Biernath LLC.
+Kim Martin is an associate attorney at Nadler Biernath.
 Her practice focuses on trusts and estates issues, with a specialization in estate planning for families with a special needs family member.
-Her areas of expertise also include estate, gift, and generation-skipping tax planning, charitable planning, and formation of 501(c)(3) organizations.
-Kim has a Bachelor’s Degree in English Literature from the University of Virginia (1990).
-She earned her law degree from the University of North Carolina at Chapel Hill (1999).
-She was admitted to the practice of law in Georgia in 1999.
+Her areas of expertise also include guardianship and conservatorship, divorce issues that involve support for a child with special needs, and estate and gift tax planning.
 As the mother of two beautiful children, one of whom has autism, Kim brings to her practice an appreciation for the unique challenges and joys of parenting a special needs child.

-Click here to listen to my latest interview on Business Radio X discussing estate planning with a special needs child.
+Listen to Kim’s interview on Business Radio X discussing estate planning with a special needs child.